nbbrd/heylogs/README.md

 </plugin>
 ```

-The following script extracts the latest version from the changelog during a release:
+Extract the latest version from the changelog during a release:

 ```xml
 <profile>